IoanaLivia/Robotics-Matrix-Project-Snake-Snack/README.md

       * Sounds on or off.
 Save it to eeprom.

-      * Extra stuff can include items specific to the game mechanics, or other settings such as chosen theme song etc. Again, save it to eeprom.
+      * Extra stuff can include items specific to the game mechanics,s or other settings such as chosen theme song etc. Again, save it to eeprom.